Joseph Beuys: A Spiritual German Artist

 Beuys’ concept of art and his opinion of Christ come together in the concept of creativity, already discussed.
 According to his extended concept of art, everybody is an artist.
 That does not mean that everybody has to become a painter.
 Creativity means that a person has general abilities (64), creativity means having a part of the divine in oneself (110, 40, 42).
 Christ in this respect represents humanity.
 Beuys considers suffering, death, and resurrection as the basis for everyone’s life.
 Beuys in his interview with Mennekes summarises it thus:

 This time Resurrection must instead be experienced by each person himself.
-One somehow must come to terms with one’s God.
-One must meet certain conditions, make certain efforts in order to come into contact with oneself.
+One somehow must come to terms with one’s God. ….
+One somehow must come to terms with his God One must meet certain conditions, make certain efforts in order to come into contact with himself.
 And that is the true scientific sense of the word ‘creativity’. … It is only when a person creates this relationship that he can speak of his creative power … And this being has become free through his own development, primarily through the incarnation of the being of Christ amidst physical conditions of the earth (40, 42).

 Beuys elaborated on this process of renewal in the Fluxus-demonstration Manresa on December 15, 1966 in a gallery in Düsseldorf.
 The question of the conditions for renewal of a human being and for the transformation of society was central.
 The Spanish place Manresa reminds us of the conversion of Ignatius of Loyola, with whom Beuys felt connected.